 Nothing in this policy shall prohibit any school employee from providing emergency assistance to students, including administering medication.

-5.30 Guidance & Counseling
+5.30 Career Planning and Counseling

-The school provides a guidance and counseling program for students.
-The school's counselors are available to those students who require additional assistance.
+The school provides a career planning and counseling program for students.
+The school's counselor is available to those students who require additional assistance.